mqnfred/hips/README.md

 ## Safety

-Everyone will not be comfortable with this and that's ok.
+Everyone will not be comfortable with this.
 Storing your secrets encrypted next to your code means you need to trust the entity protecting your code in the first place.

 I personally think that this is fine, and it is likely that anybody able to temper with my code without my noticing would thereby be able to get me to execute arbitrary things and ultimately get access to my production.

-Ultimately, consider the following two questions:
+Ultimately, consider the following two characteristics:

  - Your profile (are you a high-profile target? low-profile?)
  - Your threat-level (who do you accept to trust?)

-It is important to answer those before making any decision regarding security, and if possible, consult with a security engineer.
-We rely on openssl's `aes256` to encrypt/decrypt and `pbkdf2` to derive a proper key from a password.
+It is important to answer those questions before making any decision regarding security.
+If possible, consult with some engsec.
+On the technical side, we rely on openssl's `aes256` to encrypt/decrypt and `pbkdf2` to derive a proper key from a password.

 If you know anything about brute-forcing those ciphers that I don't, please contact me.
 Also reach out if you have insights into malpractices or